 When running Flink applications, the JVM will load various classes over time.
 These classes can be divided into two domains:

-By default these are the classes of Apache Flink and its core dependencies.
+/lib folder (the classes of Apache Flink and its core dependencies).

-When starting a Flink cluster, the JobManagers and TaskManagers are started with the Flink framework classes in the classpath.
-The classes from all jobs that are submitted against the cluster are loaded dynamically.
+When starting a Flink cluster as a standalone session, the JobManagers and TaskManagers are started with the Flink framework classes in the Java classpath.
+The classes from all jobs/applications that are submitted against the session (via REST / CLI) are loaded dynamically.

 YARN classloading differs between single job deployments and sessions:

-When submitting a Flink job directly to YARN (via
+When submitting a Flink job/application directly to YARN (via

 bin/flink run -m yarn-cluster ...), dedicated TaskManagers and

 JobManagers are started for that job.
-Those JVMs have both Flink framework classes and user code classes in their classpath.
+Those JVMs have both Flink framework classes and user code classes in the Java classpath.

 That means that there is no dynamic classloading involved in that case.